 The President of the University of Pennsylvania is a leader of an internationally acclaimed faculty.
 Penn’s 4,000 faculty members include winners of Nobel Prize, the Pulitzer Prizes, MacArthur Fellowships, and other important scholarly awards and honors.

 The President leads an institution dedicated to providing educational, research, and co-curricular opportunities for some 23,000 students enrolled in one of Penn's 12 undergraduate, graduate, and professional schools and the College of Liberal and Professional Studies.
 These students are among the brightest and most accomplished in the world.
 Encouraged to pursue their own research and engage in community service, Penn students count among their ranks many winners of Fulbright awards and Rhodes, Marshall, and Truman scholarships.
 Their educational experience is enriched by more than 300 student co-curricular activities and organizations.

 The President represents the University to external constituencies on issues related to Penn and on higher education in general.
 Her counsel and collaboration are sought by leaders from the community, the city, the commonwealth, and the federal government.
-She regularly comments and testifies on political, regulatory, and external funding issues that concern major research universities like Penn, and as Chair of the Presidential Commission for the Study of Bioethical Issues until 2017, she advised President Barack Obama on bioethics.

 The President is the chief executive of the largest private employer in Philadelphia and the fourth-largest in Pennsylvania; she is responsible for the financial health of the University, and oversees one of the largest integrated academic health systems in the country.